CapSap/paddy-product-finder/README.md

 	4. Tool takes this list of related skus and displays sales data in a useful way
 	5. User is able to interact with sales data (dig in and find which exact skus, remove or add a sku on the fly)

-## First attempt
+### First attempt
-I tried to use a fuzzy search but werent happy with results.
-I then graduated to BERT (A google natural language transformer) and now I am in over my head.
+I tried to use a fuzzy search but was not happy with results.
+I then stumbled across BERT (A google natural language transformer) and now I am in over my head.
+With the help of GPT I've got something together.